TEAMMATES/teammates/docs/design.md

 TEAMMATES
 ```

-##Client
+## Client Component

-The Client component contains scripts that can connect to the application backend for things such as migrating data and calculating statistics.
+The Client component contains scripts that can connect to the application back end for administrative purposes, such as migrating data to a new schema and calculating statistics.

 Package overview:

-+ **`client.remoteapi`**: Classes needed to connect to the backend directly.
+- **`client.remoteapi`**: Classes needed to connect to the back end directly.
-+ **`client.scripts`**: Scripts that do things with the back end data.
+- **`client.scripts`**: Scripts that do things with the back end data.